If Trump loses in November, GOP may blame inflated concerns about noncitizen voting — like Pa. mail ballots in 2020

 Just as Trump spent months making false claims of fraud in mail voting ahead of the 2020 election, elections officials in Pennsylvania warn his messaging on noncitizen voting is setting the stage for baseless challenges to the results here and across the country in November.

-“This misinformation serves one purpose and that’s to sow distrust in our election system,” said Beth Gilbert, the former director of elections in Luzerne County.
+“This misinformation serves one purpose, and that’s to sow distrust in our election system,” said Beth Gilbert, the former director of elections in Luzerne County.

 The claims are driven in part by issues Pennsylvania has had in the past with noncitizen voting due to mistakes made by legal residents and the Pennsylvania Department of Transportation.
-But those issues are long resolved, and even when it was a problem, it is unlikely it swayed any elections.
+But those issues are long resolved, and even when it was a problem, it is unlikely to have swayed any elections.

 Trump has made wild and baseless claims about illegal voting for years.
 He blamed voter fraud for costing him the popular vote in 2016 even as he won the Electoral College.
 His fearmongering about mail voting in the 2020 election has continued to fuel conspiracy theories years later.